evanliu3594/PM2.5-attr-mort/README.md

 # Genre
-This project records my up-to-date progress in assessing the PM<sub>2.5</sub> health burden according to PM<sub>2.5</sub> pollutions across China.
-Theoretically, it also applies to other regions with corresponding population, pollution, and baseline mortality data.
+This project records my up-to-date progress in assessing the PM<sub>2.5</sub> health burden according to PM<sub>2.5</sub> pollutions.
+The framework is global-scale and applies to any region with corresponding population, pollution, and baseline mortality data.

 P.S.: the **PM2.5-attr-mort** refers to the **PM<sub>2.5</sub>-attributable-mortality**